unique_for_date/month/year is very brittle and over time will likely be a source for unexpected behaviour.

 However, this feature is unfortunately brittle:

-is called when using a ModelForm that does not include a field involved in the check.DateTimeField
+Model.validate_unique() and so will not occur if Model.save() is called without first calling Model.validate_unique().Model.validate_unique() is called when using a ModelForm that does not include a field involved in the check.DateTimeField.Most of these problems can be mitigated by moving the validation to Model.save().

 If our GitHub code review bot spots this issue in your pull request it gives this advice: